|

 Eowyn peered through the door-shaped hole.
 "A hidden room!"

-knives.
+his white knives.
 "Gimli, you wait here with Eowyn."
-He gave the

-dwarf a significant look.
-Gimli nodded, unconsciously tightening
+He gave the dwarf a significant look.
+Gimli nodded, instinctively

 held it aloft, and, in the pale light, confirmed what he had already